 Making ice cream might seem a little intimidating, but once you have the necessary equipment it's not only easy, but incredibly fun.
 Making ice cream is a great way to exercise your creative muscles—once you've mastered the technique, your imagination is just about the only limit.
 Classics like vanilla, chocolate, and mint chip are awesome, but how about flavors made with smoked cream, rum and lime, or even cheddar cheese?
-To start your own ice cream adventure check our our Ice Cream Essentials page, then dive into our 33 favorite recipes for conventional (and not-so-conventional!) ice cream, gelatos, creamy coconut-based vegan varieties, and dense Midwestern frozen custard.
+To start your own ice cream adventure check out our Ice Cream page, then dive into our 33 favorite recipes for conventional (and not-so-conventional!) ice cream, gelatos, creamy coconut-based vegan varieties, and dense Midwestern frozen custard.

 Traditional Ice Cream

 This ice cream is essentially a lemon meringue pie in frozen form: rich, creamy, tart, with the orange-like sweetness of fresh Meyer lemons along with their mellow acidity.
 The higher proportion of Meyer lemon zest and juice means that the cream won't weigh down that bright lemon flavor.

 This ice cream, made from fresh pineapple purée, is as refreshing and bright as a sorbet, but it also happens to be super creamy.
 And while there's nothing wrong with enjoying it in all its pineapple-y complexity, if you use your pineapple trimmings to make a pineapple syrup, you can combine the two in a glass and top with club soda for an ice cream float like no other.

 Oatmeal Cookie Ice Cream